kostasCode/Robotics-I-8.012/BonusPoseDetectionCameraCalibration/README.md

 ![image](https://github.com/user-attachments/assets/0f798e5e-30ea-4f19-bfc4-8ffeffb733de)

-By sourcing 3d points of intrest we project and tranfrom them to 2d pixel space and then constructing coordinate frames by the following method
+By sourcing 3d points of intrest we project and tranfrom them to 2d pixel space and then constructing coordinate frames with the following method

 https://github.com/user-attachments/assets/650a4b61-011d-49f1-b729-f656443bfa83